guilleng/ps-email-validation/upload/psemailvalidation/Readme.md

 recovery.

-**Tested on:** PrestaShop 8.1.x (Compatible with 1.7.x and 8.x – use with
-caution in other versions).
+**Tested on PrestaShop 8.1.x** (Should be compatible with 1.7.x)

 Features
 --------

-+ Verification link (valid for 5 hours) sent post-registration.
++ Verification link valid for 5 hours, one-time-use.
-+ Shows the user the email to which the validation link has been sent giving them a chance to check for typos on the address.
++ Shows users the email to which the validation link has been sent giving them a chance to check for typos on the address.
-+ One-time-use validation link.
-+ Automatic login
-+ Cart recovery and checkout redirect (If 'Re-display cart at login' is enabled in the shop settings)
++ Validation link automatically logins the user.
++ Visitor to customer conversion conserves the products the user added to the cart before the promotion redirecting to checkout.

 Requirements